-The general study area extends across a large region, covering multiple sub catchments that can broadly be considered as two main catchments.
+The general study area (As shown in Figure 1-2, Section 1.2.1) extends across a large region, covering multiple sub catchments that can broadly be considered as two main catchments.
 The western portion is located within the Hunter River estuary catchment and drains into Fullerton Cove.
 The eastern portion of the study area drains into the Port Stephens estuary catchment via Tilligerry Creek.
 Both of these receiving environments are regionally significant for their ecological and social values.